ZhaopingJJXie/ex1/README.md

 # Calculate the youth unemployment rate #

-This is a python script that reads a csv file containing unemployment and population data, perform some extraction and transform operations, can create a new csv file that contains the youth unemployment rate from 2005 to 2019 in different cities.
+This is a python script that reads a csv file containing unemployment and population data, performs some extraction and transformation operations, and creates a new csv file that contains the youth unemployment rate from 2005 to 2019 in different cities across the US.

 ## How to run the code

 Open a terminal, go to the ex1/usa_unemployment directory.
-Run:
+Run:<br>
+`python cal_usa_unemp.py`. <br>
+If you have both Python2 and Python3 installed, Run: <br>
-`python cal_usa_unemp.py`
+`python3 cal_usa_unemp.py` .<br>
 You might need to install some packages: <p>
 1. pandas <br>
 `pip install pandas`